Radio y Televisión Martí: Today

-Today, Radio Marti broadcasts a 24-hour radio program over short-wave transmitters in Delano, California, and Greenville, North Carolina, and a medium-wave transmitter in Marathon, Florida (GC: 24°41′58″N 81°5′19″W).
+Today, Radio Marti broadcasts a 24-hour radio program over short-wave transmitters in Greenville, North Carolina, and a medium-wave transmitter in Marathon, Florida (GC: 24°41′58″N 81°5′19″W).
 Its studios are located in Miami, Florida.
-Cuba jams both the medium-wave and shortwave signals, but the shortwave program is heard in Canada and throughout Central and South America.
-On occasion, the medium-wave transmitter at 1180 kHz can be heard as far north as Washington, D.C.
+Cuba jams both the medium-wave and shortwave signals, but the shortwave program is heard throughout the Americas.

 Two hours of Radio Martí's news programs are carried each night, 10:00 PM to midnight local time, by Miami's WSUA (Caracol 1260 AM).
 It is also available at various times to subscribers of SiriusXM Satellite Radio on its bilingual channel 153, La Politica Talk.
-Additionally, Radio Marti is streamed live on radiotelevisionmarti.com and for users of the Radio Televisión Martí App available on iTunes and Android.

 Radio Martí operates with about 100 employees and a budget of $15 million.
 Its mission, in its own words, is to provide "a contrast to Cuban media and provide its listeners with an uncensored view of current events."
 Former prisoners in Cuba and Cuban exiles often speak on Radio Martí, and on Saturdays a Spanish-language version of the U.S. president's weekly radio address, as well as the opposition's response, are transmitted.

 Assessments

 There is much debate about the effectiveness of these broadcasts.
 As with Radio Free Europe during the Cold War, there is no way to judge the station's true audience through the usual listener surveys.
 Thus, the actual number of listeners is open to speculation.
-However, after the fall of the communist Soviet satellite governments of Eastern Europe in 1989 and of the Soviet Union itself at the end of 1991, a Hoover Institution conference reviewing reports from citizens in newly independent Russia, Poland, Czechoslovakia, Hungary, and other countries tended to substantiate the effectiveness of RFE and U.S. Voice of America broadcasts both in providing information and bolstering pro-liberal democracy movements within those countries, despite attempts at electronic jamming and counter-propaganda, and supporters of Radio Martí hope that it is achieving similar success in Cuba.
+However, after the fall of the communist Soviet satellite governments of Eastern Europe in 1989 and of the Soviet Union itself at the end of 1991, a Hoover Institution conference reviewing reports from citizens in newly independent Russia, Poland, Czechoslovakia, Hungary, and other countries tended to substantiate the effectiveness of RFE and U.S. Voice of America broadcasts both in providing information and bolstering pro-liberal democracy movements within those countries, despite attempts at electronic jamming and counter-propaganda.

 The watchdog group Cuban Americans for Engagement (CAFE) has been critical of the radio and television station for broadcasts critical of warming relations and cooperative efforts with U.S. organizations.
 A report by the Committee on Foreign Relations in 2010 stated that less than 2 percent of Cubans listen in.
 U.S. Senator Mark Pryor (D-Arkansas) and U.S. House of Representatives member Betty McCollum introduced the Stop Wasting Taxpayer Money on Cuba Broadcasting Act to shut the stations down.
 The Alliance for Responsible Cuba Policy has also been critical of the stations.